smontiel20/MeCheck_Rule_Generation_And_Validation/README.md

 When rules are executed in the current implementation, their results are written here:

-- Rule evaluation outputs
+- Rule evaluation outputs containing reports of running each rule with code snippets of correct and incorrect cases
-- Diagnostics and logs
-- Generated summaries or result bundles

 This folder helps track the outcome of running each of the generated rules.